JuliaKiser/READme.Generator/README.md

 7. [Questions](#questions)

 ## Description
-This project creates a simple readme file
+This project allows the user to create a simple readme generator

 ## Installation
 If you wish to install, please run the following command in your terminal